BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 * Android Permission model with default relational texts
 * Location Settings resolution for high accurate location updates
-* Lifecyle aware out of the box
+* Lifecycle aware out of the box

 Awesome, right?
 Those magical 3 lines and your life is made easy!